 If you like to move heavy weights, now is the time to do so!
 Estrogen boosts strength and circulation, allowing your body to work at its max potential.
 Go for the heavier weight with lower sets during the follicular phase and lighter weights with longer sets during your luteal phase when progesterone is queen.

-Progesterone is Queen - Second half of cycle
+Progesterone Takes Over - Second half of cycle

 The Luteal Phase occurs after ovulation and is usually cycle days 16-28, in regular cycles.
 This is when progesterone flows from the follicle that released the egg during ovulation.
 Progesterone and energy levels that are high do not go together.
 High octane activities are not recommended during the luteal phase.
 This is the time for reflective, calming, creative activities that boost your sense of well-being.